 Þ As a Federation member trades honestly and ethically

 Þ The purchasers and end users of safety products and PPE – with product that performs as it should

 Þ The purchasers and users of safety products and PPE—sourced from capable, value adding suppliers

 The full list of scheme benefits for members and end users can be found here: RSSS Benefits

-The British Safety Industry Federation (BSIF) is the lead association for the Personal Protective Equipment (PPE) Directive and is recognised as a Competent Authority by the Health & Safety Executive (HSE).
+The British Safety Industry Federation (BSIF) is the lead association for the Personal Protective Equipment (PPE) Regulation.
 The BSIF has active links with many government departments and over 130 representative Trade Bodies.

 Set up in 1994, the Federation currently has some 280 members, ranging from manufacturers and distributors of safety products through to test houses, certification bodies and safety professionals.
 Membership is accommodated within a number of sector trade associations.

 Today the BSIF is firmly established as the major independent voice of the British safety industry, helping to both influence legislation and provide industry in general with a source of authoritative information on a range of workplace safety issues, while representing the needs of its members.

 ‘Supporting all those who keep people safe & healthy at work and passionate to ensure that Safety & Health is a positive force for good.'